What Happens At Baby’s Six-Month Checkup?

 Recommendations the doctor will make

 • It’s time to start introducing solids if you haven’t already.
 Start with one pureed food a day.
-Baby cereal, fruits or vegetables could be first foods.
-If you do try something new, do it early in the day so you can watch for a reaction throughout the day.
+Baby cereal, fruits or vegetables are all good first foods.
+If you do try something new, do it early in the day so you can watch for a reaction and have time throughout the day to call the doctor should baby get sick.

 • Introduce water in a sippy cup.
 Water is important to help with digestion and to provide fluoride.